-In very rare cases, balanitis or phimosis can occur in an uncircumcised male.
-With these conditions, the foreskin cannot be retracted.
-They require surgical treatment.
+In very rare cases, balanitis or phimosis can develop in an uncircumcised male.
+With these conditions, the foreskin cannot retract.
+This requires surgical treatment.

-Cancer of the penis is extremely rare, but it appears to be slightly more common in men with a high body mass index (BMI), a history of smoking, men who are uncircumcised, or a combination of these factors.
-However, it has been estimated that 300,000 circumcisions may be required to prevent one penile cancer per year.
+Cancer of the penis is extremely rare, but it appears to be slightly more common in males with a high body mass index (BMI), males with a history of smoking, males who are uncircumcised, and those with a combination of these factors.

-According to the World Health Organization (WHO) there is “compelling evidence” that circumcision reduces the risk of contracting HIV during heterosexual sex by 60 percent.
+According to the World Health Organization (WHO), there is “compelling evidence” to suggest that circumcision reduces the risk of contracting HIV during vaginal sex by 60%.

-However, they point out that circumcision will offer only partial protection, and they urge men to use condoms as well.
+However, they point out that circumcision will offer only partial protection, and they urge people to use barrier methods such as condoms as well.

-The higher chance of infection may be because the foreskin becomes more prone to splits and ruptures during intercourse, leaving an open door for pathogens to enter the bloodstream.
+The higher chance of infection may be because the foreskin becomes more prone to splits and ruptures during intercourse, allowing pathogens to enter the bloodstream.

 Another possibility is that the space between the penis and the foreskin might provide an environment in which a virus can survive for a period of time, raising the risk of infection for the individual and their next partner.